 In 2007, Mike was promoted to Assistant Director of Mt.
 Helix Academy and, in 2010, he was promoted to Director.
 At the annual staff function in 2019, Mr. Collins was recognized for 20 years of service to TIEE.

 COOK Education Center & Urban Skills Center

-Jen Swope received her M.S. in Special Education from National University and her B.A. in Elementary Education from Salisbury State University in Salisbury, Maryland.
-She was President of Pi Kappa Phi Honor Society and graduated cum laude.
-She holds a California Multiple Subject Teaching Credential and the Level II Education Specialist Credentials for both Mild/Moderate and Moderate/Severe.
+Jen Swope received her B.A. in Elementary Education from Salisbury State University in Salisbury, Maryland, and her M.S. in Special Education from National University.
+As an undergraduate, she was President of Pi Kappa Phi Honor Society and she graduated cum laude.
+Ms. Swope holds a California Multiple Subject Teaching Credential and the Level II Education Specialist Credentials for both Mild/Moderate and Moderate/Severe.

 Ms. Swope began her career at TIEE in 2001 as a paraprofessional at COOK Education Center.
 She was promoted to a special education teacher position the following year, a position she held for three years before she was promoted to Program Coordinator.
-Ms. Swope was promoted to Lead Coordinator of COOK Education Center’s Secondary Program in 2008 and was promoted to Director of COOK Education Center as of November 1, 2010.
-She is currently completing work in preparation for the examination leading to a BCBA.
+In 2008, Ms. Swope was promoted to Lead Coordinator of COOK Education Center, and, as of November, 2010, she has served as Director of COOK Education Center.
+In 2012, Ms. Swope also took on duties as Director of TIEE’s Urban Skills Center.

 Hillary Whiteside earned her B.S. in Psychology from San Diego State University and M.S. in Special Education from National University.
 She holds a Professional Clear Multiple Subjects credential with CLAD and a Professional Clear Moderate/Severe Education Specialist credential.
 Ms. Whiteside completed coursework for the BCBA at the University of North Texas.